-Quality Control/Quality Assurance involves the process of inspecting cleared land before it is formally released to the beneficiaries for use.
-A different team of deminers is assigned to carryout de-mining of the already cleared area.
-They particularly focus on those points marked with red pickets to ascertain that there was no mistake.
-They also verify whether the minefield conforms to the known pattern and where there are variants, there area is thoroughly cleared.
+Quality Control/Quality Assurance involves the process of an inspection of cleared land before it is formally released to the beneficiaries for use.
+A different team of deminers is engaged to go through the once cleared area carrying out manual demining to ascertain the quality of work done.